COS301-SE-2025/CRISP/UserManagementStory.md

 Log retention policies with configurable duration

 #### AC4.3 - Administrative Audit Views (Functional)
-System administrators can view all audit logs Organization administrators can view logs for their organization users Filtering by user, action type, success/failure, IP address, and date range Real-time monitoring capabilities for security events
+BlueVisionAdmins can view all audit logs across all organizations Publishers can view audit logs for users within their organization Viewers can view their own authentication logs only Filtering by user, action type, success/failure, IP address, and date range Real-time monitoring capabilities for security events